Updated on March 29, 2022

 Goodfire Brewing Co.

-One of the most recent additions to Portland’s beer scene, Goodfire has just about mastered the haze game.
-We were also pleasantly surprised to see a tasty lager on tap, which was exactly what we needed after sampling my way through Portland’s breweries.
+Goodfire has just about mastered the haze game.
+We were also pleasantly surprised to see a tasty lager on tap, which was exactly what we needed after sampling our way through Portland’s breweries.

 Food is never far away either; you’ll find the city’s best food trucks popping up in the taproom and slinging handrolls or sandwiches.
 Goodfire shares a building with Lone Pine, another standout Portland brewery, and is a short walk from the new Austin Street location.
 Allagash may have set the tone for craft beer in Portland, but Goodfire is carrying the torch into the next generation.